What is Escrow and How Does it Work?

 The main downside is that most lenders will require you to keep two months’ worth of funds (sometimes more if you are deemed a risky candidate) in the account at any given time.
 This is done to prevent vulnerabilities in times of financial hardship.

-The benefits of an escrow account extend to both lender and borrower.
+The benefits of this account extend to both lender and borrower.
 Some of the key ones are:

 An escrow for property taxes and insurances isn’t technically a legal requirement, but many lenders will insist on one, especially for riskier applicants.